davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ### Config

-There are a few things to think about when considering config:
+There are a few things to think about regarding config:

 - where to locate each file
 - what each file should contain